jrs-innovation-center/jrs-react-components-themes/README.md

 export default ExampleTheme1
 ```

 > Tip!
 You can modify themes with the ThemeManager.
-See [jrs-react-components  themes](https://github.com/jrs-innovation-center/jrs-react-components#thememanager).
+See [jrs-react-components  Theme Manager](https://github.com/jrs-innovation-center/jrs-react-components#thememanager).

 ## Exploring a theme object